South Korea military says North fires ballistic missile

 And last month Pyongyang successfully put a military spy satellite into orbit.
 It has since claimed its eye in the sky was already providing images of major US and South Korean military sites.

-The UN Security Council has adopted many resolutions calling on North Korea to halt its nuclear and ballistic missile programmes since it first conducted a nuclear test in 2006.
+The United Nations Security Council has adopted many resolutions calling on North Korea to halt its nuclear and ballistic missile programmes since it first conducted a nuclear test in 2006.